auth0/docs/articles/api-auth/guides/restrict-api-scopes.md

   - call-api
 ---

-# Limit API Scopes Issued by Your API
+# Restrict Requests for Scopes Issued by Your API

 By default, an [application](/applications) can request any [scope you have defined for your API](/scopes#api-scopes), and the end user will be prompted to approve requested scopes during the authorization flow.

-Instead, you may want to limit scopes based on, for example, the user's role, application association, location, and so on.
+Instead, you may want to restrict available scopes based on, for example, the user's role, application association, location, and so on.
 To do so, you can use [rules](/rules).
 If a restricted user attempts to request scopes not permitted to them, they will receive an `HTTP 401` response.

 ## Example: Deny access based on the API audience